gofore/angular-basic-training/typescript-and-tooling/README.md

 # Advantages

-- Adds type system on top of JavaScript to catch clear errors already on compile-time
+- Type system on top of JavaScript to catch errors already compile-time
 - Angular 2 is written in TypeScript

 ---